Week 10 NFL offense rankings: 10 best and worst offenses right now, including Saquon Barkley and the Eagles

 After scoring 37 last week, in Week 9 they posted 28 in another victory, this time over the Jaguars.
 While they received a balanced effort on Sunday, Saquon Barkley again was the star of the day as posted 199 total yards (159 rushing) and two TDs in the win.

-The defending champion Kansas City Chiefs offense hasn’t been a dominant force in 2024 but they continue to chug along by putting up enough points to win games every week.
-Injuries have started to have an effect on their performance in recent games, but it didn’t stop them in Week 8 as they were able to put up 27 in another win.
-This time against the Raiders.
+The defending champion Kansas City Chiefs offense hasn’t been a dominant force in 2024 but they continue to chug along and win games by making big plays when it matters most.
+Week 9 was another example of that as Patrick Mahomes and the crew had a big fourth-quarter rally against the Buccaneers that sent their game on Monday night into overtime.

-Patrick Mahomes had a solid game in the victory, throwing for 262 yards and two TDs, while connecting on 27 of his 38 passes.
+And of course, as they have done all year, they made the plays when needed and scored a game-winning touchdown in OT to help keep their team unbeaten after the first night weeks of the season.
+Mahomes was in superstar mode as he connected on 34 of his 44 passes four just under 300 yards and three more TDs.

 Related: Kansas City Chiefs schedule for 2024 season, stats and injury report